ev-freaks/chargev-io-jwtauth/README.md

 ### Generate RSA Keypair

+Generate a new RSA Keypair; keep the private key private and hand out the public key to the remote party.

 ```shell
 # generate a brand new key for testing purposes
 openssl ecparam -genkey -name prime256v1 -noout -out chargev-io-api-test.pem